TheTaylorLee/docker-transcodeautomation/README.md

   </p>
 </div>

+# WARNING
+- UPDATEMETADATA if set to true, does not extend the same protections the normal transcode process does.
+You should absolutely not use it without backing up files first.
+- If you have any file watching services like plex, jellyfin, or emby, TURN THEM OFF during the UPDATEMETADATA process.
+File watching can corrupt the files as they are remuxed.
+- You are responsible for the integrity of your media and having a plan to recover.

 ## Transcoding Process and Options
 - This solution comes with preset transcoding options, but if you wish to use your own options, skip to Option 2.
 - The comment metadata is set to `transcoded`.
 This ensures even if the database is lost or filename changed, the file will not be transcoded again.